 There is an alternative heroin detox option available that shortens the duration by several days: Rapid drug detox programs for heroin withdrawal.
 As the name implies, rapid detox for heroin accelerates the detoxification phase in addition to helping to bypass many, if not all, of the heroin withdrawal symptoms.

 Rapid drug detox programs involve sedating the patient using a general anesthesia.
 While asleep a mixture of medications that helps to negate the effect of heroin withdrawals is delivered intravenously.
 The patient is monitored throughout the procedure, which must only be administered in a medical setting by medical professionals.

 Rapid detox does come with a substantially higher price tag than standard heroin detox.
 In addition, there are always risks associated with general anesthesia, as well as other health risks associated with rapid detox.
 The primary advantage to a rapid detox is bypassing the severe withdrawal symptoms that accompany standard heroin detox, and shortening the withdrawal period substantially.
 This enhances the chances that the addict will carry through to enter addiction treatment and recovery because many give up while suffering through the standard heroin withdrawal process—both the pain and discomfort and intense cravings may lead them back to using.

-Deciding on which type of heroin detox to pursue, whether it is standard detox or a rapid drug detox program, is made easier when you discuss your options with the Treatment Specialist.
+Deciding on which type of heroin detox to pursue, whether it is standard detox or a rapid drug detox program, is made easier when you discuss your options with a treatment center.
 The compassionate specialists can assess your needs and desires and make the recommendations for a good detox and treatment fit.
 They can also do an insurance verification for you at no charge.
-Let our team help you take your life back!
-Call us today at (866) 644-7911.
+Get help today at (866) 644-7911.